Investability ASX Small Caps Playbook: Run an Investor Roadshow That Delivers

 -

-- Reconfirm 48-72 hours before – have someone available to manage RSVPs and changes
+- Reconfirm 48-72 hours before – have someone available to manage RSVPs and last-minute changes.

 Step 4: Align Internally Before You Hit the Road